adobe/aepsdk-react-native/apps/AEPSampleApp/README.md

 Assurance is integrated in the sample app for validating the events and flows.

 1. Create an [Assurance Session](https://experienceleague.adobe.com/docs/experience-platform/assurance/tutorials/using-assurance.html#create-sessions).
 2. Copy the session link from `Copy Link` in the Assurance Session Details window.
-Paste it to the AEPSampleApp -> Assurance view, then Start Session.
+Paste it to the AEPSampleApp -> AssuranceView, then Start Session.

 ## Resources and Troubleshooting